 The spread of COVID-19 has severely impacted businesses around the globe, including India.
 The management has used the principles of prudence in applying judgments, estimates and assumptions and based on the current estimates, the management expects to fully recover the carrying amount of inventories and other assets.
-Having regard to the above and the Company's liquidity position, there is no material uncertainty in meeting it's liabilities in the inventiones and other assets.
-Having regard to the above and the Company's liquidity position, there is no material uncertainty in meeting its liabilities in the foreseeable future.
-However, the eventual outcome of impact of the global health pandemic may be different from those estimated as on the date of approval of these financial statement owing to the date of approval of the pandemic.
+Having regard to the above and the Company's liquidity position, there is no material uncertainty in meeting it's liabilities in the foreseeable future.
+However, the eventual outcome of impact of the global health pandemic may be different from those estimated as on the date of approval of these financial statement owing to the nature and duration of the pandemic.